GENI-NSF/geni-tools/README-omni.txt

 New in v2.5.2:
  * Update the OpenSSL version used in the Windows package to 1.0.1g, avoiding the heartbleed vulnerability. (#593)
- * Update various packages in Windows/Mac binaries to be consistent versions. (#594)
+ * Update various packages in Windows and Mac binaries to be consistent versions. (#594)

 New in v2.5: